Privacy Compliance Certification

 Storing your data

 Information you provide to us is stored in encrypted form on secure servers located in the US, which are owned and operated by Amazon Web Services (AWS).
+All sensitive traffic is transmitted securely via SSL by default.
 AWS are industry leaders in the provision of hosting services and take security very seriously - you can find out more about their security policies and processes in their Security Whitepapers: https://aws.amazon.com/security/security-resources/.
 AWS offers a GDPR-compliant Data Processing Addendum (GDPR DPA), which allows us to comply with GDPR contractual obligation

 We store your data for as long as you use the Canopie app.
 After this, we will delete your data at your request.